 'Four Winds Foundation Grants Committee' meets every month, *usually on the last week of the month (*exceptions may apply on certain months), to consider applications received in the previous month.

 This means that applications received in the Four Winds Foundation office in this current month (up until and including the last working day of the month) will be considered by the end of next month, and this applies to every month of the year.

-ALL applications must be posted - emailed or online applications will not be accepted.
+ALL applications must be posted - emailed applications will not be accepted.

 Only 4 grant applications per applicant will be considered in any 12-month period regardless of grant outcome.

 Only 1 grant application per applicant will be considered in any month.

 The timing of your application: It is preferable that grant applications are received by our office 8 weeks prior to the event.
 The money applied for must only be used after the meeting to consider your application.
 Also, funds cannot be granted for events that have already occurred before the meeting to consider your application even if the actual payment is after the meeting.
 Any amount used before the meeting (including but not limited to deposits) would be considered retrospective and therefore cannot be approved.